-The SQL Server Configuration Wizard is used to configure a service group for SQL Server 2012 or later.
-You can configure a service group for only one SQL Server version at a time.
+The SQL Server Configuration Wizard is used to configure a service group for only one SQL Server version at a time.
 To configure a service group for another SQL Server version, you must run the wizard again.

 For a shared storage configuration, use the service group configuration wizard to configure the service group.